raganwald-deprecated/homoiconic/2009-02-02/hopeless_egocentricity.md

 There is no easy way to do this in Ruby, of course.
 Not only do we have trouble disambiguating queries from updates, we have trouble disambiguating valid from invalid messages.

 For all of these reasons, I am loathe to implement a hopelessly egocentric nil and prefer to use an explicit idiom like `#andand` or `#try`.
 With explicit idioms, I can deal with the ambiguity between nil meaning NONE and nil meaning UNKNOWN and make sure my code does not violate the rules given here.
 But what I like about the *idea* of a hopelessly egocentric nil is that thinking the consequences provokes me to really think about the semantics of my data schemas.

+Representing NONE and UNKNOWN values is a subtle problem requiring a deep and pervasive approach to typing similar to C++'s `const` keyword and/or writing custom [null objects](http://en.wikipedia.org/wiki/Null_Object_pattern "Null Object pattern - Wikipedia, the free encyclopedia") that understand which methods are safe to respond egocentrically and which are errors.

 _More on combinators_: [Kestrels](http://github.com/raganwald/homoiconic/tree/master/2008-10-29/kestrel.markdown#readme), [The Thrush](http://github.com/raganwald/homoiconic/tree/master/2008-10-30/thrush.markdown#readme), [Songs of the Cardinal](http://github.com/raganwald/homoiconic/tree/master/2008-10-31/songs_of_the_cardinal.markdown#readme), [Quirky Birds and Meta-Syntactic Programming](http://github.com/raganwald/homoiconic/tree/master/2008-11-04/quirky_birds_and_meta_syntactic_programming.markdown#readme), [Aspect-Oriented Programming in Ruby using Combinator Birds](http://github.com/raganwald/homoiconic/tree/master/2008-11-07/from_birds_that_compose_to_method_advice.markdown#readme), [The Enchaining and Obdurate Kestrels](http://github.com/raganwald/homoiconic/tree/master/2008-11-12/the_obdurate_kestrel.md#readme), [Finding Joy in Combinators](http://github.com/raganwald/homoiconic/tree/master/2008-11-16/joy.md#readme), [Refactoring Methods with Recursive Combinators](http://github.com/raganwald/homoiconic/tree/master/2008-11-23/recursive_combinators.md#readme), [Practical Recursive Combinators](http://github.com/raganwald/homoiconic/tree/master/2008-11-26/practical_recursive_combinators.md#readme), and new for 2009: [The Hopelessly Egocentric Blog Post](http://github.com/raganwald/homoiconic/tree/master/2009-02-02/hopeless_egocentricity.md#readme).